Internationally Qualified Nurses

 You may apply to become registered as a nurse in New Zealand if you are currently registered with an overseas regulatory authority and meet Nursing Council requirements.

 If you are a nurse with a current practising certificate in Australia, and you want to apply to register in New Zealand, click here.

-For all other internationally qualified nurses, the Nursing Council is changing its registration process in December 2023.
+For other internationally qualified nurses, the Nursing Council has changed its application process for Registered Nurses, as below.

 - an online theoretical exam that tests your nursing knowledge, taken at an accredited exam centre overseas or in New Zealand.

-- an orientation and preparation course followed by a clinical exam known as an OSCE (Objective Structured Clinical Exam) This tests your clinical and professional skills, at an examination centre in New Zealand over a total of three days.
+- a two-day orientation and preparation course followed by a three-hour clinical exam known as an OSCE (Objective Structured Clinical Exam).
+These will take place in person in New Zealand at an accredited centre.

-You can only apply for registration to the Nursing Council once your documents have been verified.
+NOTE: You can only apply to be registered by the Nursing Council after your documents have been verified.
 See the step-by-step process opposite.

 Registered Nurses who applied to the Council before 4 Dec 2023 may be required to complete a competence assessment programme (CAP).
 Find out more here.